alexandergall/packet-broker-nixpkgs/README.md

 any way after installation.
 This is what makes concurrent versions without any danger of conflicts possible.

-The command will fail if the release is already present on the system.
+The command will fail if the release is not available or already present on the system.

+By default, the slice corresponding to the running kernel (as reported by `uname -r`) is installed.
+To install the slice for a different kernel, set the `KERNEL_RELEASE` environment variable accordingly.
+The kernel must be one of the list of the kernels supported by the SDE package used in the current release.

 #### `--install-git <git-commit>`